microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/restorepoint-search.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Search for the [restorePoint](../resources/restorepoint.md) objects associated with a [protectionUnit](../resources/protectionunitbase.md).
+In the absence of the `orderBy` clause, the latest restorePoints are returned.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]